Limb-sparing techniques: Alloprosthetic composites

-Soft Tissue Reconstruction
+Soft tissue reconstruction

 Both trauma and oncologic resection can cause a large defect where removal of enough soft tissue, such as skin, muscle, and fat, leads to the limb being threatened.
 In the case of insufficient soft tissue to cover the bone or vital structures such as vasculature, tendons and nerves, several techniques can be employed to cover the tissue, including local flaps and free tissue transfer.
 Furthermore, these strategies can be considered in oncologic cases where there is neurovascular involvement.

-Local Flap
+Local flap

 When possible, local tissue may be rearranged to cover the defect.
 Examples of this type of procedure involve a rotational flap, where tissue with corresponding vasculature is rotated into place to cover the missing soft tissue, and advancement flaps, where the surrounding tissue is freed such that it can be advanced to cover the defect.
 These methods can be used when a limb is threatened by exposed structures.

 In a rotational or propeller flap, a specific artery, or perforator, is identified for blood supply of the flap and soft tissue is rotated between 90 and 180 degrees axially in order to cover a specific defect.
 In the lower extremity, the peroneal, posterior tibial, and anterior tibial arteries have all been described as successful sources of propeller flap blood supply.
 The flap, composed of skin and fascia, is used to cover any exposed vital structures, like nerves or bone.

-Free Flap Transfer
+Free flap transfer

 In cases where there is insufficient local tissue to cover the vital structures necessary, free flap transfer can be considered.
 In free flap transfer or pedicled flap, tissue from an area of the body where it can be spared is taken with its associated vasculature and reattached at the site of the defect.
 There are many free flap procedures that can be considered, depending upon the size of the defect and type of tissue needed.
 Flaps may be muscular, cutaneous, fasciocutaneous, or musculocutaneous and include nerves for innervation.
 In muscular flaps, only muscle is transferred.
 Examples include latissimus dorsi, gracillis, and rectus abdominis flaps.
 This type of flap can be useful both to fill a defect and as an innervated muscle to restore function to a limb.
 Cutaneous flaps refer to those involving only skin, while fasciocutaneous involve both the skin and underlying subcutaneous tissue and fascia.
 In a musculocutaneous flap, skin, subcutaneous tissue, and muscle are all transferred.

 The type of flap procedure used to repair a limb-threatening defect varies by location, size, and the type of tissue needed.
 For example, if muscle is resected during a cancer surgery, the reconstructive surgeon may consider taking a flap that involves innervated muscle to restore function of that muscle.
 In lower limb reconstruction, anterolateral thigh (ALT) fasciocutaneous and latissimus dorsi muscular flaps are most common.
 In upper limb reconstruction, the ALT flap is most commonly used.